AdobeDocs/certification.en/help/certifications/faq.md

 +++How do I sign in to or create an Adobe Credential Management/Certmetrics account?

-You can [sign in to or create an account](https://www.certmetrics.com/adobe/){target="_blank"}.
+You can [sign in to or create an account here](https://www.certmetrics.com/adobe/){target="_blank"}.
 There you view the available exams, your exam history, certification expiration dates, and any benefits, such as discounts, available to you.

 +++